BillNace/18341_P1_Warmup/README.md

 project must be coded and written up individually (you may not show, nor view, any source code from other students).
 We may use automated tools to detect copying.

+Don't forget the course policies about use of Generative AI.

 Use Piazza to ask questions or come visit us during office hours (or email for an appointment at another time).
 We want to see you succeed, but you have to